The Amalfi Coast with Kids: Lemon Groves, Cliff Towns, and Italian Family Magic

 Getting Around the Coast

 The SITA buses are the most common way to get around and are very affordable, but they're often crowded in summer and the ride can be white-knuckle on the cliff-edge turns.
-Ferries are a much more pleasant alternative for families - they connect the major towns (Amalfi, Positano, Salerno, and Sorrento) from April through October, and the views from the water are spectacular.
+Ferries are a much more pleasant alternative for families.
+They connect the major towns (Amalfi, Positano, Salerno, and Sorrento) from April through October, and the views from the water are spectacular.
 Kids love the boat ride and you avoid the road entirely.

 The Best Villages to Visit with Kids

 Amalfi town is your all-purpose family village.
 The Cathedral of St. Andrew is impressive (climb the staircase and explore the cloister), the waterfront has restaurants and gelato shops, and the beach, while small, is sandy and swimmable.
 The Paper Museum, housed in an old paper mill, is a surprisingly engaging visit where kids can learn about Amalfi's historic paper-making tradition and even make their own sheet of paper.
+Lila's still has it on her wall.

 Positano is worth a visit even if you don't stay there.
 Take the ferry over, descend the stairs to the beach (it's the going down that's the easy part), swim in the crystal-clear water, have lunch at a beachfront restaurant, browse the colorful boutiques, and take the ferry back.
-One day is enough to experience the magic without the exhaustion of staying here with kids.
+One day is enough to experience the magic without the exhaustion of staying here with a kid.

 Beaches and Swimming

-The Amalfi Coast's beaches aren't the wide, sandy stretches you might be used to - they're mostly small coves with a mix of sand and pebbles, flanked by dramatic cliffs.
+The Amalfi Coast's beaches aren't the wide, sandy stretches you might be used to.
+They're mostly small coves with a mix of sand and pebbles, flanked by dramatic cliffs.
 Many are operated as beach clubs (stabilimenti) where you rent chairs and umbrellas for the day, which actually works well for families because you get shade, a changing area, and sometimes a restaurant.
 Free public beaches exist but are smaller and fill up early in summer.

 For a special adventure, take a boat from Amalfi to the Emerald Grotto (Grotta dello Smeraldo), where the water glows an ethereal green from sunlight filtering through an underwater cave opening.
-It's a short visit but genuinely awe-inspiring - like swimming inside an emerald.
+It's a short visit but genuinely awe-inspiring.
+Like swimming inside an emerald.
 Kids are mesmerized by it.
 Apply plenty of reef-safe sunscreen before any beach day, because the Mediterranean sun reflects off the water and the cliffs, and burns happen fast.

 Where to Eat with Kids

 Eating on the Amalfi Coast is one of life's great pleasures, and kids are welcomed enthusiastically at every restaurant.
-The food is simple, fresh, and based on what's local - seafood from the morning's catch, tomatoes ripened in the southern Italian sun, mozzarella made that morning, and lemons the size of softballs that flavor everything from pasta to granita to the famous limoncello.
+The food is simple, fresh, and based on what's local.
+Seafood from the morning's catch, tomatoes ripened in the southern Italian sun, mozzarella made that morning, and lemons the size of softballs that flavor everything from pasta to granita to the famous limoncello.

 Restaurant prices on the Amalfi Coast vary wildly.
 Waterfront restaurants in Positano can be eye-wateringly expensive, while a family trattoria one street back in Amalfi or Minori might serve equally good food for half the price.
 Ask locals for recommendations and don't be afraid to venture off the main tourist streets.
 Some of our best meals were at tiny places with handwritten menus and grandmothers in the kitchen.